 It’s not something to feel bad about, because it’s normal and it happens to everyone from time to time.
 The fact you’re asking yourself ‘am I a bad friend?’ means that you care enough to make changes if need be.
 That’s a sign of a good friend in so many ways.
-[Read: Are you losing friends or are they just drifting away from you?]
+[Read: Losing a friend?
+30 ways to face the pain of friendship drifting away]

 The thing is, nobody is perfect, and that means that nobody is a perfect friend either.
-I pride myself on being a good friend, but I know I’m not perfect, and I know sometimes I’m guilty of letting friendships slide a little whilst I’m figuring something out in my own life.
+Many people pride themselves on being a good friend.
+Sometimes they are guilty of letting friendships slide a little while figuring something out in their own lives.

-I’m okay with that, because I know my friends understand and on occasion they do the same thing.
-We regroup when the dust has settled, but we’re there for each other in the meantime, either visibly or virtually.
+And if that’s you, then you should be okay with that, because your friends probably understand.
+And on occasion, they might even do the same thing.
+You regroup when the dust has settled, but you’re there for each other in the meantime, either visibly or virtually.

-I’ve always been taught to be positive, so before we get onto the bad, here are the traits of a good friend first of all.
+Before we get onto the bad stuff, we want to be positive first.
+So, here are the most important traits of a good friend first of all.

 – Fun to be around

 You’re all of those things, right?
 Of course, you are!
 But, here is the bad news, there are likely to be negative traits within you that could make you an occasional bad friend.
 [Read: How to be a good friend and traits to follow – 49 friend codes that make all the difference]

 Don’t panic!
 We all have them, and your friends probably have them too!
 What you need to make sure is that you don’t allow the negative to tip the scales of balance, from good to bad.
 [Read: How to be a good friend – 49 friend code all BFFs MUST follow]

 Trust is an essential part of any friendship, and if someone tells you something, you need to avoid repeating it, even if it is the juiciest morsel of knowledge you’ve ever heard in your life.